bibekghoshh/foucslearn/README.md

 # projectname:- focuslearn.online

+### Key Points in the README:
+- **Project Overview**: Brief description of the project and its features.
+- **Tech Stack**: Technologies used to build the project.
+- **Installation Instructions**: Step-by-step guide to set up the project locally.
+- **API Integration**: Details on how the YouTube API is integrated and how to get an API key.
+- **Component Breakdown**: Explanation of major components like `WatchPlaylist` and `SideBarVideoCard`.
+- **Usage**: Instructions on how to use the app once it's up and running.
+- **Author & Acknowledgments**: Your information and a thanks section for external libraries/APIs used.

 ## Overview
 focuslearn.online is a web application that allows users to watch YouTube playlist videos without distractions.
 It offers a clean user interface, featuring a distraction-free viewing experience and the ability to track progress in videos.
 Users can select videos as "watched" and mark their progress, similar to platforms like Udemy or Coursera.